 Matthew Steven Stout

 The following individuals were ordained as Full Conference Members:

 The Board of Ordained Ministry processed with the ordinands as a sign of the covenant community into which these newly ordained persons are entering.
-Rev. Jonathan Smith and Rev. Meg Procopio represented the Orders of Elders and Deacon.
+Dr. Jonathan Smith represented the Orders of Elder.